chrisewilliams2006-jpg/BreastDM-Reproduction/Notes/Project_Notes.md

 Workflow:
 Copy these into a folder that is not the zip folder (time estimated at ~2 hours)> upload to google drive > mount > and then unfortunately I will have to write python to properly format the files :(

+6/29/2026
+**Trying to get the dataset to work**

+I have encountered so many issues with the dataset it is insane.
+If this were a project submitted to a professor I think it is safe to assume that they recieved a D as their grade for their work.
+The requirements for their formatting do not at all match what they give you and they do not readily supply a data splitting function.
+I will have to create one myself!
+I am currently downloading the dataset to google drive so that I can mount it, but the estimated time to download is hours, and I believe it will surely take that long.